 Of course there were plenty of issues where we disagreed.
 Many centred around immigration and her cavalier approach to human rights.
-Typical was a nasty proposal to deprive UK nationals of their citizenship under certain circumstances, which for me reinforced the view that in a contest between political expediency and rights, the Tories will ultimately always opt for the first over the second.
+Typical was a nasty proposal to deprive UK nationals of their citizenship under certain circumstances, which for me "Perhaps the most worrying aspect of Theresa May's personality is that she is a technocrat, obsessed with capabilities in a value-free way"

+reinforced the view that in a contest between political expediency and rights, the Tories will ultimately always opt for the first over the second.